DigitalPublishingToolkit/TOD50/md/06TruckPatriots.md

     Prymashenko, 'Fake News as Meta-mimesis:

-    Imitative Genres and Storytelling in the Philippines, Brazil, Russia and Ukraine', Popular Inquiry: t*he*

-    *Journal of the Aesthetics of Kitsch, Camp and Mass Culture* 8.1 (2021): 30-54.
+    Imitative Genres and Storytelling in the Philippines, Brazil, Russia and Ukraine', *Popular Inquiry: the Journal of the Aesthetics of Kitsch, Camp and Mass Culture* 8.1 (2021): 30-54.

 [^f06_45]: Fernando Brito, 'Desova de Bolsonaro começa e já vai ao